gbv/jskos-server/README.md

 ```

 ### Run Tests
-Tests will use the real MongoDB with `-test` appended to the database name.
+Tests will use the real MongoDB with `-test-${namespace}` appended to the database name.

 ```bash
 npm test